Musk restores Trump’s Twitter account after online poll

 Trump lost his access to Twitter two days after his supporters stormed the Capitol, soon after the former president had exhorted them to “fight like hell.”
 Twitter dropped his account after Trump wrote a pair of tweets that the company said cast further doubts on the legitimacy of the presidential election and raised risks for the Biden presidential inauguration.

 After the Jan.
 6 attack, Trump was also kicked off Facebook and Instagram, which are owned by Meta Platforms, and Snapchat.
 His ability to post videos to his YouTube channel was also suspended.
-Facebook is set to reconsider Trump’s account suspension in January.
+Facebook is set to reconsider Trump’s suspension in January.

 Throughout his tenure as president, Trump’s use of social media posed a significant challenge to major social media platforms that sought to balance the public’s interest in hearing from public officials with worries about misinformation, bigotry, harassment and incitement of violence.